About the degree programme

 • the personal attributes and attitudes required to meet the standards of good medical practice as laid out by the General Medical Council (GMC)

-You will choose from a range of more than 20 honours programmes, covering topics in biomedical and clinical science as well as the medical humanities.
+In Year 3, you will choose from a range of more than 20 honours programmes, covering topics in biomedical and clinical science as well as the medical humanities.
 Examples include:

 • anaesthesia, critical care and pain medicine